-Add the beef back into the pan, along with the rest of the ingredients.
+Add the beef back into the pan, along with the remainder of the wine and the rest of the ingredients.
 Reduce the heat to very low, and simmer, covered for 3-4 hours, stirring very occasionally, until the beef is fork tender and falling apart.
 Remove the lid, and allow to simmer for 30-40 minutes, until the sauce has reduced.
 Taste and season with salt, pepper and sugar as required.
 Remove the beef from the pan, and shred with two forks into small pieces.
 Return to the pot, and stir well to incorporate.
 Set aside until you are ready to use.
 You can also make this a day in advance and store in the fridge - the flavour develops with time.

 In the work bowl of a food processor, place the flour and eggs.
 Pulse until incorporated - it should resemble chunky cous cous, and should hold together when you pinch some between your fingers.
 If it is a little dry, add water a teaspoon at a time and pulse to combine.
 Turn the dough out onto plastic wrap, and press together into a large disc.
 Rest at room temperature for 30 mins to an hour.